 About Dr. Gene McCoy

 Dr. Gene McCoy received his D.D.S.
 Degree from Marquette University in 1967.
-As a Senior Class President he was chosen student clinician of the year and received and outstanding achievement award from the International College of Dentists.
+As a Senior Class President he was chosen student clinician of the year and received an outstanding achievement award from the International College of Dentists.

 Dr. McCoy is an Honored Fellow of the American Academy of Implant Dentistry where he served as Chairman of the Ethics Committee for eight years and is past President of the Western District.

-Dr. McCoy served as a clinical instructor at The University of California, San Francisco where he helped establish the first dental implant course.
 He has participated in the Continuing Education Program for Howard University, Washington, D.C.
 He has also been a visiting lecturer at Tsurumi University in Yokohama, Japan, Jordan University of Science and Technology, and Peking University School of Stomotology.
 His current focus is on dental compression syndrome (dcs), Bruxism and TMJ problems.

 Learn more about Gene McCoy DDS and the treatment and prevention techniques for bruxism.